 Rhona Pierce:

-I'm your host, Rona Pierce.
+I'm your host, Rhona Pierce.
 To understand how the podcasting idea came about, you should hear about Tandem's journey into employer branding.
 Her journey has been marked by transformative initiatives and impactful contributions and, honestly, by rolling up her sleeves and getting stuff done.

 Tannum Sullivan:

-My name is Tanam.
+My name is Tannum.
 I am Golden Hippo's employer brand and people experience manager.
 I've been at Golden Hippo for six and a half years now, so it's been been a while.
 I think I have a pretty similar employer branding journey to to others.
 I didn't start in employer branding.

 Tannum Sullivan: